Tulsa Reparations Coalition

-Through the night of May 31, and into the morning of June 1, whites virtually destroyed the Greenwood section.
-There were an undetermined number of deaths, both black and white, with estimates ranging from the official count of 36 to approximately 300.
-Over 1,000 residences were burned and another 400 looted.
-The business district of Greenwood was totally destroyed and probably accounts for much of the $4 million in claims filed against the city in 1921.

 There had been much speculation as to the actual number of deaths.
 There were statements that many hundreds of deaths occurred during the massacre, far more than were reported.
 Eyewitnesses said that these bodies were of black men and were located in mass unmarked graves.
 In contrast, based on contemporary autopsy reports and death certificates, the Commission confirmed 26 black males, 13 white males, and over 100 estimated dead.
 The final report also includes the available data about the bodies, including their cause of death, wounds, etc. They did not dismiss the possibility of mass graves, and found at least one potential location based on an eyewitness report and a geophysical search.
 However, obtaining conclusive evidence required archeological work, which the investigators were not authorized to perform.